 Our clients increase their sales, web traffic, event attendance and public awareness with our help.

 Advokate was named Independent Business of the Year by the Adirondack Regional Chamber of Commerce in 2013, and has been nominated for this award three different times.

 Founded in October 2010 by art activist Kate Austin-Avon, Advokate is a family-run, woman-owned business operating out of Upstate New York.

-Born and raised in Killington, Vermont, Kate resides in Glens Falls, New York, with her husband Cory (see below) and their three kiddos Henry, Daniel and Elizabeth.
+Born and raised in Killington, Vermont, Kate resides in Glens Falls, New York, with her dog Sasha and her three kiddos Henry, Daniel and Elizabeth.

 Kate has delivered her sought-after Marketing for the 21st Century talk at SUNY Adirondack numerous times, and gave her Developing Your Brand seminar for the Small Business Development Center at the Albany-Colonie Chamber of Commerce, for the Adirondack Business Development Partnership at SUNY Adirondack’s Regional Higher Education Center, and at the Shirt Factory’s LocalFest.
 Kate was also part of a panel on Branding for Nonprofits at LARAC, and has offered workshops on WordPress and web design at LARAC in years past.

 She studied art at Hartwick College and earned her Bachelor’s Degree in Visual Art from Empire State College.